-a more fundamental reason why the confirmation process is "warped".
-It is "warped" because -- except when the Senate Judiciary Committee is searching for some nonideological "hook" on which to hang an ideologically-objectionable nominee - the Committee cares little, if at all, about scrutinizing the qualifications of the judicial nominees it is confirming.
-Indeed, the Committee wilfully disregards incontrovertible proof of a nominee's unfitness, as likewise, of the gross deficiencies of the pre-nomination federal judicial screening process that produced him.
+While CJA agrees with this assessment and applauds, as long overdue, you readiness to explore the ideological views of judicial nominees-many of whom were, and are presumably chosen by Presidents precisely for their ideological views-we must point out that there is a more fundamental reason why the confirmation process is "warped".
+It it "warped" because-except when the Senate Judiciary Committee is searching for some non-ideological "hook" on which to hang an ideologically-objectionable nominee-the Committee cares little, if at all, about scrutinizing the qualifications of the indicial province it is confirming.
+Indeed the Committee will be confirmed. fications of the judicial nominees it is confirming.
+Indeed, the Committee willfully disregards incontrovertible proof of a nominee's unfitness, as likewise, of the gross deficiencies of the pre-nomination federal judicial screening process that produced

-The Senate Judiciary Committee's failure to discharge its duty to investigate the qualifications of judicial nominees - notwithstanding its self-promoting pretenses to the contrary - has been powerfully chronicled in the 1986 Common Cause study, Assembly-Line Approval - which made a list of salutary recommendations, most of which appear to be unimplemented today.
-Other studies, also with unimplemented salutary recommendations, have included the 1988 Report of the Twentieth Century Task Force on Judicial Selection, entitled Judicial Roulette, with a chapter entitled "Senate Confirmation: A Rubber Stamp?", as well as the 1975 book by The Ralph Nader Congress Project, The Judiciary Committees, with a chapter entitled "Judicial Nominations: Whither 'Advice and Consent'?".
-These are important resources for the further hearings that your prefatory statement announced would be "examin[ing] in detail several other important issues related to the judicial nominating process"2.
+The Senate Judiciary Committee's failure to discharge its duty to investigate the qualifications of judicial nominees-notwithstanding its self-promoting pretense to the contrary-has been chronicled in the 1986 Common Cause study, Assembly-Line Approval-which made a list of salutary recommendations, most of which appear to be unimplemented today.
+Other studies, also with unimplemented salutary recommendations, have included the 1988 Report of the Twentieth Century Task Force on Judicial Selection, entitled Judicial Roulette, with a chapter entitled "Senate confirmation: a Rubber Stamp?", as well as the 1975 book by Ralph Nader's Congress Project, The Judiciary Committees, with a chapter entitled "Judicial Nominations: Whither 'Advice and Consent'?".
+These are important resources for the further hearings that your prefatory statement announced would be "examin[ing] in detail several other important issues related to the judicial nominating process".2

-CJA's own direct, first-hand experience with the Senate Judiciary Committee provides additional - and more recent -- evidence of the Committee's outright contempt for its "advice and consent" constitutional responsibilities and for the public welfare.
+CJA's own direct, first-hand experience with the Senate Judiciary committee provides additional-and more recent-evidence of the Committee's outright contempt for its "advise and consent" constitutional responsibilities and for the public welfare.
 CJA's experience with the Committee is also unique in that it involves more than opposition to specific nominees.
-It involves meticulously-documented evidentiary presentations establishing critical deficiencies in the pre-nomination screening process, including as to the "investigations" of the American Bar Association and the pre-eminent Association of the Bar of the City of New York [City Bar].
-Specifically, CJA demonstrated, as to one federal District Court nominee, Westchester County Executive Andrew O'Rourke, appointed in 1991 by President George Bush, the gross inadequacy of the ABA's Standing Committee on Federal Judiciary's supposedly "thorough" investigation of his qualifications, as well as the actual "screening
+It involves meticulously-documented evidentiary presentations establishing critical deficiencies in the pre-nomination screening process, particularly relating to the American Bar Association.
+Specifically, CJA demonstrated, as to one federal District Court nominee, Westchester County Executive Andrew O'Rourke, appointed in 1991 by President George Bush, the gross inadequacy of the ABA's Standing Committee on Federal Judiciary's supposedly "thorough" investigation of his qualifications.
+As to another federal District Court nominal New York State Supposed Court Lewence Kehr appointed in 1996 by President nee, New York State Supreme Court Lawrence Kahn, appointed in 1996 by President Bill Clinton, CJA showed that the ABA Standing Committee on Federal Judiciary had actually "screened out" information adverse to his fitness.
+In other words, CJA's contacts with the Senate Judiciary Committee have concerned not just judicial nominees, but a more transcending dimension of the adequacy and integrity of the judicial screening process, with particular focus on the ABA.